DS-Homebrew/DLDI/README.md

 - `dlms4`: DSLink microSD v4
     - By Amadeus
 	- Fixes issues in v3.
-- `DSTTDLDIboyakkeyver`: DSTT v2
-    - By boyakkey
-    - Appears to be based on `scdssdhc`
-    - Source code is not provided
-	- Due to how DSTT functions, using this as an autoboot will break non-SDHC support
-        - `TTCARDIOLibrary` has the opposite problem, but since this driver supports SDHC this is the recommended driver
 - `dstwo`: SuperCard DSTWO
     - Source unknown
 	- Source code is not provided